k78ma/quartz/content/3A/SYDE 351/Multi-mass Spring System.md

 m_{2} \ddot{x}_{2} & =k_{1}(x_{1}-x_{2})-k_{2}x_{2}
 \end{align}
 $$
-If we move all terms ot the left side of the equal sign except for the external force $f$, we have:
+If we move all terms to the left side of the equal sign except for the external force $f$, we have:
 $$
 \begin{align}
 m_{1} \ddot{x_{1}}+k_{1}(x_{1}-x_{2}) & =f \\